Examples of finitely determined map-germs of corank 2 from $n$-space to $(n+1)$-space: Introduction

 A classification of finitely $\mathcal{A}$-determined map-germs can be pursued as an alternative way to attack Conjecture \ref{conjmond}.
 However, as the dimension and the corank gets higher, classifying such map-germs or even finding examples becomes a difficult task.

-In this paper, we focus on finding new examples of finitely $\mathcal{A}$-determined corank $\geq 2$ map-germs in order to test Conjecture \ref{conjmond}.
-It is not our aim to obtain a classification.
+In this paper we focus on finding new examples of finitely $\mathcal{A}$-determined map-germs of corank $\geq 2$ in order to test Conjecture \ref{conjmond}.
+It is not our aim to obtain a full classification.
 In \cite{houston-kirk}, Houston and Kirk gave a classification of map-germs of corank 1 from $(\mathbb{C}^3,0)$ to $(\mathbb{C}^{4},0)$ with the strata of $\mathcal{A}_e$-codimension $\leq 4$, and showed that all the examples in their list satisfy the conjecture.
 We start with the next interesting case: finitely $\mathcal{A}$-determined map-germs of corank 2 in the dimensions $(3,4)$.
-In Section \ref{geometric}, we give a list of examples which were found by experiment.
+In Section \ref{geometric}, we give a list of examples which were found by experiment, namely by building finite weighted homogeneous map-germs lying over the classes of 2-jets calculated in \cite[Appendix C]{altintas}.